jpelchat/sli-dev-note/slides.md

 </p>

 <p text-center>
-You can store and visualize data with dashboards, <br> receive alerts when things go wrong, and much more.
+You can store and visualize data, <br> receive alerts when things go wrong, and much more.
 </p>

 <p text-center>